 If there’s anything that makes the audience sympathetic toward Michael it’s Jan.
 She manipulates him by making him do intimate things that make him uncomfortable, using his diary as evidence in a ridiculous lawsuit, spending so much money that he has to work two jobs and making him sleep on a tiny ottoman.

 Of course, Michael should be responsible and break up with her, but regardless, it is sad to watch.
+This is a role reversal that helps us see Michael not as someone in position of power who aggravates his underlings but vice versa.

 5. Michael’s Desire to be a Dad